BSN-Spartan/NC-Cosmos/README.md

 ## 5. Generate the Node Signature

 When joining the Spartan Network as a Data Center, the Data Center Operator will be rewarded a certain amount of NTT Incentives based on the quantity of the registered node.
-To achieve this, the DC Owner should first provide the signature of the full node to verify the node's ownership.
+To achieve this, the Data Center Operator should first provide the signature of the full node to verify the node's ownership.

 ####     Node Installed by Commands: